Reduce Instances of Covid-19 Phishing Email Attacks

 - ⁃Vaccination information

 Since all of these were constantly changing with new information coming out on a daily basis, the malicious actors had the ability to use this information to better target their victims.
-The other aspect was their ability to spoof many of the major organisations dealing with the pandemic, like the WHO, UNESCO, the USA CDC, and many of the pharmaceutical manufacturers which violated the trust factor many people had with these organisations.
-We saw spam, phishing emails, business email compromise (BEC), drive-by downloads, and other threats all utilising Covid related themes in their attacks.
+The other aspect was their ability to spoof many of the major organizations dealing with the pandemic, like the WHO, UNESCO, the USA CDC, and many of the pharmaceutical manufacturers which violated the trust factor many people had with these organizations.
+We saw spam, phishing emails, business email compromise (BEC), drive-by downloads, and other threats all utilizing Covid related themes in their attacks.
 Many of these attacks target employees in attempts to gain access to the corporate network.
 When the pandemic hit, many employees shifted to working from home, yet the attacks didn’t diminish.
-Many organisations struggled (and still do) to secure their employee’s home environment.
+Many organizations struggled (and still do) to secure their employee’s home environment.